JaneZhiyingHuang/HighFive--International-Student-Forum/README.md

     ``` sh
     npm run devStart
     ```
-6. 🌟 Use live server to open index.html ,then view the  running application!
+6. 🌟 Use live server to open index.html and view the running website!